kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 ### Version and cmdline in the config files

 In addition to having the "title" and "efi" attributes, you can include in the config files the OS "version" and "cmdline".
-To do so, pass `--include-version-in-config` or `--include-cmdline-in-config` flags to enki.
+To do so, pass `--include-version-in-config` or `--include-cmdline-in-config` flags to auroraboot.

 {{% alert title="Info" %}}
 The cmdline, will only show what is different between the default cmdline and the currently used cmdline.
 If you pass `--include-cmdline-in-config` to a default installation, the attribute cmdline will be empty.